Rhetos/LightDMS/Readme.md

 ## If you enabled FILESTREAM and made setup to DATABASE after LightDMS package deployment, you still can add FILESTREAM attribute to FileContent.Content column as following:

+On the next execution of DeployPackages.exe, the FILESTREAM will be automatically added to the LightDMS.FileContent.Content column.

+Instead of running DeployPackages.exe, you can execute the following script to use FILESTREAM:

 ```SQL
 ALTER TABLE LightDMS.FileContent
     ALTER COLUMN ID ADD ROWGUIDCOL;